openstack-archive/senlin/doc/source/tutorial/autoscaling.rst

 Once you have received a channel from the created receiver, you can use it to trigger the associated action on the specified cluster.
-The simplest way to do this is to use the :command:`cURL` command as shown below:
+The simplest way to do this is to use the :command:`curl` command as shown below:

 .. code-block:: console